forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 TK: image

 Give Forestry access to your GitHub repositories by clicking "Authorize application".
-You can also request access to any [GitHub organisations](#importing-from-a-github-organisation) you are a member of.
+You can also request access to any [GitHub organizations](#importing-from-a-github-organization) you are a member of.

 {{% warning " " %}}
 In order to import a site from GitHub, you will need [admin permissions](https://help.github.com/articles/repository-permission-levels-for-an-organization/) for the repository.
 This is because Forestry needs to add a webhook to your repository in order to watch for changes.